 This hearty meal is the perfect way to warm up during the chilly winter months.
 Whether it's sharing with your family or enjoying a weekend meal celebrating with friends, this traditional Bavarian dish won't disappoint.

-This Bavarian style German bratwurst dinner is best served hot with your favorite sides, such as:
+This Bavarian style German bratwurst dinner is best served hot with your favorite sides, such as Roasted Brussel Sprouts and Carrots and our Crockpot Black Forest Dump Cake.

 Substitutions and Variations

-Here are a few delicious variations when making this recipe for baked bratwurst and sauerkraut with apples.
+Here are a few delicious variations when making this recipe for brats and sauerkraut with apples.

 - You can add a ½ cup of your favorite beer to the Dutch oven before placing it in the oven to bake.